aresortiz/aresortiz-portfolio/index.md

 **Sabor DIF - Mobile App**
 > Mobile app to register people attending community dining rooms

-* Designed the user interface for the app using XML
+* Designed the app's user interface using XML
-* Programmed in Kotlin the functionality of each screen, as well as the navigation between them
+* Programmed the functionality of each screen in Kotlin, as well as establishing the navigation between them

 [Source](https://github.com/aresortiz/SaborDIF.git)